joachimcanete/intro-to-angular/README.md

 }
 ```

+> Because the `btnClick` is written to **emit an event**, it can then be customised as needed based on the parent components it will later support.

 The final step to making the new button functional is to head to the specific parent component (in this case, `header`) and include the onClick event prop and naming it with the event we designated as "btnClick" the the `button` component.
 ```
 <app-button